lquidfire/OpenARC/README.md

-A substantial amount of the code here is based on code developed as part of the [OpenDKIM](http://www.opendkim.org/) project, a Trusted Domain Project activity, which started as a code fork of version 2.8.3 of the open source `dkim-milter` package developed and maintained by Sendmail, Inc. The license used by OpenDKIM is found in the `LICENSE` file.
-Portions of this project are also covered by the Sendmail Open Source License, available in this distribution in the file `LICENSE.Sendmail`.
+A substantial amount of the code here is based on code developed as part of the [OpenDKIM](http://www.opendkim.org/) project, a Trusted Domain Project activity, which started as a code fork of version 2.8.3 of the open source `dkim-milter` package developed and maintained by Sendmail, Inc. The license used by OpenDKIM and OpenARC is found in the `LICENSE` file.
+Portions of this project are also covered by the Sendmail Open Source License, which can be found in the `LICENSE.Sendmail` file.
 See the copyright notice(s) in each source file to determine which license(s) are applicable to that file.

 ## Dependencies